Leafield Technical Centre: Motorsport

 Sold to a commercial property company, the site was then leased by Tom Walkinshaw Racing (TWR) as a motorsport development centre for the Arrows Formula One team, until the team's demise in the 2002 season.
 Leafield Technical Centre later became the headquarters of the Super Aguri F1 team, following the team's formation ahead of the 2006 season.
 Super Aguri remained at the site until folding during the 2008 season.
+The site was sold to Formtech GmbH as part of their purchase of the Super Aguri team assets.

-From 2003, Motorsport powertrain specialist Menard Competition Technologies Ltd. also maintained offices and workshops at the site.
-Throughout the late half of the decade to 2010, this engineering company (including some key engineers from the engine department of Tom Walkinshaw Racing) traded from Leafield and also a second site housing engine dynamometers at Kidlington.
+From 2003, motorsport powertrain specialist Menard Competition Technologies also maintained offices and workshops at the site.
+Throughout the later half of the decade to 2010, this engineering company (including some key engineers from the engine department of Tom Walkinshaw Racing) traded from Leafield and also a second site housing engine dynamometers at Kidlington.
 They completed design / build engine projects including the V12 engine for Superleague Formula, and engines for Norton Motorcycles' range of Commando 961 models from 2009.
-UK companies house records for MCT show that the company traded actively until 2011, when owner John Menard ceased to require an audit of the accounts.
-They also show the company was finally dissolved on 13 May 2014.
+The company traded until 2011 and was formally dissolved in 2014.